Antoinemarquet/parity/README.tex.md

 # parity
-simulations of a harmonic oscillator with the Hamiltonian
+Simulations of a harmonic oscillator with the Hamiltonian

 $H/\hbar = \omega_0 a^\dagger a - \lambda \cos[\theta (a + a^\dagger)]$